felexkemboi/SmartTicketTriage/README.md

-In some cases it is reffered to Note, some reffered to Body Added some columns not mentioned in the description
+In some cases it is reffered to Note, some reffered to Body Added some columns not mentioned in the description Rate limiter is not added since it has no real openAI